amal-abid05/Demo_TraSSI_ICSOC/README.md

   https://colab.research.google.com/drive/1HK18ven1k0utCf6WnSoBIxQOCo6usO4d

-## Zokrates Plugin
+## ZKP-based Verifiable Computations (Step1)

 We provide a step-by-step guide to assist you in compiling, setting up, exporting the verifier, computing the witness, and generating proofs.

 For documentation on ZoKrates open the [link](https://zokrates.github.io/gettingstarted.html).

-To begin:
+### 1. Install the Zokrates Plugin

-1. Open the [Remix IDE](https://remix.ethereum.org/) in a browser window.
+Open the [Remix IDE](https://remix.ethereum.org/) in a browser window.

-2. Navigate to the Plugin Manager and activate the following plugins:
+Navigate to the Plugin Manager and activate the following plugins:

 - ZoKrates